NSAWTraining/GithubProjectManagement/README.md

 **[Presentation slides](https://docs.google.com/presentation/d/12JIhUSuKiEVcRbWAUbm83zBQuUh7b2b2EDaHvUuJ1DE/edit#slide=id.p)**

-### *2:00-2:20*: Welcome & Warm Up Activity: Odell Down Under!
+### *2:00-2:20*: Welcome & Warm Up Activity: Aquarium!

 <img align="right" src="https://en.wikipedia.org/wiki/Odell_Down_Under#/media/File:Odell_Down_Under.jpg" width="20%">

-If anyone remember's this early 2000's marine science video computer game, you may have acted as a shark, big, or small fish.
-Here we will quickly do a simplified version with a focus on project managment.
+Here we will quickly do an exercise focused on project managment using building an aquarium as an example project, with sub-tasks (for example, exhibits in the aquarium!).

  - Form groups of ~4 people
  - Set up a project board on the table or wall.
 Prepare 4 columns with blue masking tape for each stage of production:
     - :clipboard: **Ideas**: Generate good, bad, and maybe ideas!
-       - Pick a marine animal to build (e.g., shark, tuna, crab, anchovy) and collaboratively decide what your exhibit needs and write down each "task" (aka drawing assignment) on a post-it (e.g., teeth, claws, fins, scales).
+       - Pick an aquarium exhibit to build (e.g., touch tank, marine mammal center, giant ocean tank, sea turtle exhibit) and collaboratively decide what your exhibit needs and write down each "task" (aka drawing assignment) on a post-it (e.g., sand, fish, seals, crabs, seal toys, water, plexiglass).
     - :ticket: **Ready to work on**: The idea now has a clear path forward and someone can pick up the task.
       - Organize tasks to get the ready for deligation.
     - :construction_worker: **In progress**: Assign tasks and get to work!
 Let your team mates know you're on it.